• Skip to main content

 After a stable fixation, the patient should be put on the range of motion exercises for the elbow after about 10 days.

-In an avulsion fracture, a transverse fracture line separates a small proximal fragment of the olecranon process from the rest of the ulna.
+In avulsion fractures of olecranon, a transverse fracture line separates a small proximal fragment of the olecranon process from the rest of the ulna.
 This fracture is most common in elderly patients and is usually caused by an avulsion force

 If the fragment is small, excision is the best treatment with repair of the triceps back to the bone.
 If the fragment is large then tension band wiring surgery should be done.